-This year's theme is 'recognising and supporting carers in the community'.
+This year's theme was 'recognising and supporting carers in the community'.
 Unpaid carers are not being identified means they miss out on a range of practical and financial support available on them.

 Carers Week charities commissioned YouGov to carry out polling of the general public, including adults who are currently providing unpaid care.